Alonso-del-Arte/chess/doc/Puzzles.md

 just didn't pay off.
 As for my knights, I think I just blundered them away.

 Now I had an advantage of 11 "points," and the opportunity for a queen and rook checkmate.
-But that was by no means guaranteed, because if blundered my queen or rook in the path of the opponent queen, the bot could seize an advantage.
+But that was by no means guaranteed, because if I blundered my queen or rook in the path of the opponent queen, the bot could seize an advantage.

 White to play.
 Black has just played 40. ...
 Kg8, the only valid move in response to the latest check.